PurpleCloud-MT/General/Solutions/defensive_handbook.md

 ![](https://i.imgur.com/JFCsQxk.png)
 * To have some monitoring of the server we will discuss the approach in the next section *"MONITOR"*
-* For poor software development we can note this down a let the CISO know about the vulnerable piece of code which needs to be removed.
+* For poor software development we can note this down and let the CISO know about the vulnerable piece of code which needs to be removed.
 It makes sense to start with some CI/CD best-pratices to do some vulnerability checks/scans before the code is deployed into production.

 #### MONITOR
 * To enable monitoring lets go directly into Microsoft Sentinel where for NGINX there is a data connector we can use to monitor the logs of the NGINX server running on the virtual machine